ralphbecket/Z80/Musings/BasicLanguages.md

   ...
   ret           ; Total overhead: 36 Ts.
 ```
-This is substantially faster than ITC in every respect (although calling and returning from functions will be slower -- I'll discuss this later).
+This is substantially faster than TTC in every respect (although calling and returning from functions will be slower -- I'll discuss this later).

 ### Summary so far